EXTREMOPHILARUM/saurabh.photos/content/posts/japan-photo-journey.md

 **Transport**: Train, walking
 **Walking**: ~2 km

-**The Numbers**:
-Landed at Narita at 15:55.
-By the time I cleared immigration, collected luggage, and figured out train tickets, it was 17:15.

-Took the Narita Express to Tokyo Station: 81.7 kilometers in approximately 1 hour.
-Did not activate the JR Pass yet.
-This was intentional.
-The JR Pass costs ¥29,110 for 14 days.
-Activating it today would waste one day since I wouldn't be traveling far.
-Better to activate it tomorrow when heading to Fukuoka.

-Arrived in Tokyo around 18:30.
-Found a hotel near Tokyo Station.
-Checked in.
-Collapsed.

-The original schedule had me in Fukuoka by now.
-The 8.5-hour flight delay had cascaded into losing an entire day of the itinerary.
-This is how delays work: they don't just shift your schedule by the delay duration.
-They shift it by entire logical segments.

-**What Actually Happened**:
-The plan was simple: land at 07:25, activate 14-day JR Pass, travel to Fukuoka (approximately 5 hours by Shinkansen), arrive early evening, rest, start photography Day 2.

-The 8.5-hour delay destroyed this plan.
-Landing at 15:55 meant:
-- Clear immigration by 16:45
-- Reach Tokyo by 18:30
-- Earliest viable Shinkansen to Fukuoka departs 19:00, arrives past midnight
-- Too late, too tired, too risky to navigate a new city at night

-Decision: Stay in Tokyo.
-Reset.
-Travel to Fukuoka tomorrow.
-This costs one day but preserves sanity.
+Immigration took 47 minutes.
+Cleared at 16:42.
+Eight hours late, but I was through.

+I went to the JR East Travel Service Center at Tokyo Station.
+The staff were remarkably helpful.
+This was my first substantial interaction with people in Japan.
+They spoke adequate English.
+I spoke inadequate Japanese.
+We managed.

+I activated my 14-day JR Pass—effective tomorrow.
+The math: ¥80,000 for 14 days.
+Activating it today meant burning one day on an 81.7 km train ride to Tokyo.
+Tomorrow's Shinkansen to Fukuoka: 507 kilometers.
+The pass would start earning its value then.

+I also acquired a Goshuincho—an eki stamp book for collecting station stamps.
+I'll explain this later.
+And a Welcome Suica card.
+I'd wanted a regular Suica.
+They only had Welcome Suica available.
+This was fine.

+The staff helped me plan tomorrow's journey to Fukuoka.
+I reserved a seat for the 6 AM train.
+My understanding: the JR Pass gives unreserved seating only, which means first-come-first-serve.
+Reserved seats cost extra but guarantee a seat.
+I didn't want to worry about finding a seat at 6 AM.

+I thought this was better.
+I was wrong.
+I'd figure this out later.

+Got my Narita Express ticket.
+Caught the last train of the day at 18:15.
+Almost missed it.
+This would have been suboptimal.

+The Narita Express covered 81.7 kilometers in 1.06 hours.
+During the journey, I booked a hotel on my phone.
+Found Keio Presso Inn near Tokyo Station.
+Made a reservation.
+There were multiple Keio Presso Inn locations in the area.
+This detail would matter.

+Arrived Tokyo Station at 19:19.
+Walked to what I thought was my hotel.
+There were two Keio Presso Inn locations near Tokyo Station.
+I went to the wrong one.
+Of course.

+Tried checking in using the automated machine.
+It couldn't find my booking.
+This seemed bad.
+I panicked briefly.
+The staff intervened, checked my confirmation, and explained: "You need Keio Presso Inn Otemachi.
+That's the other one."

+Problem identified.
+Solution provided.
+I walked to the correct hotel.

+Dropped my luggage.
+Freshened up.
+Left with my camera for Akihabara.

-Walked around Tokyo Station area briefly.
-Shot a few test photos to verify camera survived the flight.
-Nikon D7500 + kit lens (18-140mm): functional.
-This is my setup for the entire trip.
+Walked around.
+Shot a few test photos—f/5.6, 1/125s, ISO 400.
+Nikon D7500 + 18-140mm kit lens: functional.
+This was my setup for the entire trip.
 One camera, one lens, one approach.
-Simplicity over versatility.

-Found convenience store.
-Bought onigiri (rice balls) and water.
-First Japanese convenience store experience: impressive.
-The efficiency, cleanliness, and variety exceeded expectations.
-This would be a recurring theme.

-Returned to hotel.
-Backed up the few photos taken to MacBook M4 Pro.
-Set alarms for tomorrow.
-Slept badly due to jet lag.

-**Photography Notes**:
-Shot exactly 7 test photos around Tokyo Station.
-Settings: f/5.6, 1/125s, ISO 400.
-The kit lens (18-140mm) is a compromise lens.
-Not the sharpest.
-Not the fastest.
-But it covers 18mm wide angle to 140mm light telephoto in one package.
-For travel photography where weight and simplicity matter, it's adequate.

 Would I prefer multiple prime lenses?
 Yes.
 Did I want to carry multiple lenses?
-No. The D7500 body + 18-140mm lens weighs approximately 1.3 kg.
-Add the MacBook M4 Pro (1.6 kg), chargers, batteries, and accessories: total bag weight approximately 4.5 kg.
-This is manageable for extended walking.
+No. The D7500 body + kit lens weighed 1.3 kg.
+Add the MacBook M4 Pro (1.6 kg), chargers, batteries, accessories: total bag weight 4.5 kg.
+Manageable for extended walking.
+Multiple lenses would push it past manageable into regrettable.

-Tested autofocus: worked.
-Tested image stabilization: worked.
-Tested sensor: no dust spots.
-Equipment check: passed.
+Equipment check: autofocus worked, image stabilization worked, sensor showed no dust spots.
+Everything passed.

-**Reality Check**:
-Expected Day 1: Arrive early morning (7:25 AM), travel to Fukuoka, begin Southern Japan photography.

-Actual Day 1: Arrive late afternoon (3:55 PM) due to 8.5-hour delay, stay in Tokyo, reset schedule, accept losses.

-The 8.5-hour arrival delay cost one full day of planned photography.
-This is the risk of international travel.
-Airlines have technical issues.
-Schedules break.
-Photographers adapt or fail.

-I adapted.
-Day 1 became a recovery day instead of a photography day.
-The trip would continue.
-Just not according to the original plan.
+Found a 7-Eleven.
+Bought food.
+The efficiency of Japanese convenience stores continued to impress.
+Walked back to the hotel.
+Backed up photos to the MacBook.
+Set alarms for tomorrow.
+Slept badly due to jet lag.

+Day 1: completed.
+Tomorrow: Fukuoka.

 ---